Abhinav5383/crmm-publish/README.md

 ### Using Environment variables

-The script provides a function `getProps` that can be used to load key value paris from any .env like file \
+The script provides a function `getProps` that can be used to load key value pairs from any .env like file \
 This can be used to structure the config with dynamic environment dependent values

 For example: